 His long term project, “Black Diamonds,” documented the African football community in Turkey as they struggle with poverty and racism in their quest to assimilate into Turkish society while stopping at nothing to achieve their football dreams.
 Black Diamonds was a 2012 finalist for the Oskar Barnack Award and won the PGB award for sports stories.

 Jason was born and raised in Northern California, holds a BA in History from San Diego State University and completed a post-graduate certificate from the International Center of Photography.
-He currently lives in Washington, D.C. with his wife, Julie Hau and their daughters Anneliese and Christiane.
+He currently lives outside Washington, D.C. in Cheverly, MD with his wife, Julie Hau and their daughters Anneliese and Christiane.

-Appalachian Regional Commission, The Atlantic, Berenberg Bank, Burda Media Group, Cannondale, Chase Bank, Kosta Browne Winery, Hillman Foundation, MacArthur Foundation, Macmillan Publishing, Marriott Hotels, Montblanc, Park Hyatt New York
+Appalachian Regional Commission, The Atlantic, Berenberg Bank, Burda Media Group, Cannondale, Chase Bank, Cobb Winery, Kosta Browne Winery, Hillman Foundation, MacArthur Foundation, Macmillan Publishing, Marriott Hotels, Montblanc, Park Hyatt New York, Rivian